warrendeleon/rn-warrendeleon/docs/planning/stories/US-010-data-layer-testing.md

 ## User Story

 **As a** developer,
-**I want** comprehensive tests for the Redux data layer and multi-language support, **So that** data fetching, persistence, and language switching are reliable and maintainable.
+**I want** full tests for the Redux data layer and multi-language support, **So that** data fetching, persistence, and language switching are reliable and maintainable.

 ---